jdittrich/userNeedResearchBook/text/01_introduction.md

 University teachers, conference speakers, and agencies often present research as finding clear facts with rigorous methods and execution of research in clear subsequent steps.
 Such models are very helpful for giving structure to your plans and actions, but they are idealized.
 It is helpful to keep this in mind.

 When you do an actual research project, it won’t always follow a clear and linear structure.
 It will need iterations and adjustments.
 Don’t think of it failing to do “good research” when something does not go as planned.
-In fact, It is often a good sign if you feel that you need to adjust plans: It shows that you have learned something new and are aware of it.
+In fact, it is often a good sign if you feel that you need to adjust plans: It shows that you have learned something new and are aware of it.
 Plan in time for such adjustments.
 If your research project is only possible if everything runs very smooth, it might be at the risk of going over time and budget.
 Also, you and the team might not learn a lot of new things as you can only do what you have expected anyway.

 ## Summary

 * The methods discussed in this book focus on understanding and documenting the activities of people to design better products for them
 * Research projects can vary in their constraints they put on research: They can be very open and explorative or suggest a solution already
-* Research projects can vary in how you collaborate with other roles (or not): You can research for yourself, you can be part of a team you do research for or your can be brought in
+* Research projects can vary in how you collaborate with other roles (or not): You can research for yourself, you can be part of a team you do research for or you can be brought in
 * Understanding-focused research methods can be challenging: Be prepared to learn new, surprising things and to adjust your plans